idnow/de.idnow.ios/README.md

 ## Cordova

 Our Cordova plugin offers the possibility of integrating our native Android and iOS SDK into the Cordova-based applications.
 The plugin offers the possibility to customize and setup of the SDK.
 At the end of the identification process, the SDK communicates with the plug-in via a callback, allowing the Cordova application to update the flow.
 Please refer to this [link](https://www.npmjs.com/package/com-idnow-plugin) for implementation details.
-**Note**: Only VideoIdent and eSign are supported so far. eID is not supported.
+**Note**: Only VideoIdent and eSign are supported. eID is not supported.

 ## React native

 Our React Native plug-in offers the possibility of integrating our native Android and iOS SDK into the React Native-based applications.
 It offers the possibility to customize and setup the SDK, and uses the latest expo native modules to create the bridging mechanism.
 Please refer to this [link](https://www.npmjs.com/package/react-native-vi-idnow-library) for implementation details.
-**Note**: Only VideoIdent and eSign are supported so far. eID is not supported
+**Note**: Only VideoIdent and eSign are supported. eID is not supported

 ## Examples